alligreubel/microsoft-qa-docs/microsoft-qa-docs/platform-improvements.md

 - Editor issues fixed:
     - Code format is lost while saving and when there are form errors
-    - WMD Editor adds paragraph tags '<p>' in Answer body when there is user mention
+    - WMD Editor adds paragraph tags `<p>` in Answer body when there is user mention
     - Updating a second image, removed the first image
     - HTML in the title gets removed
 - When changing an idea status, the Settings context menu opens